henrylawson/henrylawson.net/website/_posts/2012-07-10-distributed-technical-debt-boards.markdown

 <!--more-->

-Practices such as IPM's, estimation sessions and even paring can be be done quite effectively over the wire, however some things don't work as well. **One thing that we've struggled to be successful with in my opinion is our [Technical Debt](http://c2.com/cgi/wiki?TechnicalDebt) [Wall](http://fabiopereira.me/blog/2009/09/01/technical-debt-retrospective/)**.
+Practices such as Iteration Planning Meeting's, estimation sessions and even paring can be be done quite effectively over the wire, however some things don't work as well. **One thing that we've struggled to be successful with in my opinion is our [Technical Debt](http://c2.com/cgi/wiki?TechnicalDebt) [Wall](http://fabiopereira.me/blog/2009/09/01/technical-debt-retrospective/)**.

-One of the main advantages of having a Technical Debt Wall is that i_t is up on wall_, visible and obvious to everyone.
+One of the main advantages of having a Technical Debt Wall is that _it is up on wall_, visible and obvious to everyone.
 It's a simpletons version of an [Information Radiator](http://martinfowler.com/bliki/CommunalDashboard.html).
-The problem with the distributed teams version is that it usually lives online, hidden and tucked away from everyones constant gaze.
-Having it online makes it easy for everyone to update but it hides it from everyones gaze. _Noting things end at that, it gets noted and usually forgotten_.
+The problem with the distributed teams version is that it usually lives online, hidden and tucked away from everyone's constant gaze.
+Having it online makes it easy for everyone to update but it hides it from everyone's gaze. _Noting things end at that, it gets noted and usually forgotten_.

-Now this also presents a problem with the team, it is the teams job to pay down that debt and it should be everyones responsibility to keep on top of it, however I feel that the lack of physical wall doesn't help the cause either.
+Now this also presents a problem with the team, it is the teams job to pay down that debt and it should be everyone's responsibility to keep on top of it, however I feel that the lack of physical wall doesn't help the cause either.

 Well whats the solution?
 Quite simply, **I don't know** but here are some potential solutions: